 Erase all the unnecessary lines and add the details.
 Hint ever so slightly the knuckles with short lines and draw the nails.

 Note that only half of the thumb fingernail is visible because it’s twisted to the side.
 Always mind the little gap between the finger outlines and the nails (check Common mistakes below)

 Hopefully, this tutorial succeeded to give you a better understanding of how to draw hands and their structure.
 Now you can play and draw different hands angles and positions and make your fashion sketches really stand out!

 It doesn’t look right!
 Common mistakes:

-Error 2: The fingers are all the same length and it looks like Mcikey Mouse hand.
+Mistake 2: The fingers are all the same length and it looks like Mickey Mouse hand.
 The middle finger should be the longest one and the pinkie- shorter than the index finger.

 Now that you understood the structure of the hand let’s have some fun with different hand poses that will work nicely for fashion sketches: